Kentalives/KeyStrokeLAN/README.md

 To launch, run CLIENT/x64/Release/NidhoggClientReal.exe <ip> <p>, where <ip> is the IP address of the server and <p> is the port where the server is listening.

 # ARCHITECTURE
-The server part is written in plain C using CLion and the client is written in C++17 using Visual Studio Community 2022.
+The server part is written in plain C99 using CLion and the client is written in C++17 using Visual Studio Community 2022.